HassiumTeam/Hassium/docs/Introduction.md

 print(getarr(myArr, 2)); $Prints w00$
 ```

-Here's an example of a program that uses arrays called ArrayPrgm.hs:
+Here's an example of a program that uses arrays called ArrayPrgm.has:
 ```
 $SUMMARY: Get's input from user into arrays then reads it back to them$